 Cartagena: Things to Do to Get Acquainted

 For city sightseeing, Cartagena can’t be beat!
-Cartagena tours inevitably take you through Old Town Cartagena, which dates back to the 1500s.
+Cartagena tours inevitably take you through Old Town Cartagena, which dates back to the 1500s and is famous for its colonial architecture.
 Named Cartagena des Indias by Spanish colonialists, it is important to note this region had been inhabited by various indigenous people going back to 4000 BC.
 When the Spaniards arrived, several different tribes were present.

 In 1533, the city was founded on the site of an indigenous village and named after a Spanish city in the Murcia province.
 Cartagena was the main portal for South American silver exports.
 As such, it was vulnerable.